agusrichard/java-workbook/amenity-reservation-system/README.md

 - Services will hold the logic of our application.
 The best practice is to keep controllers thin by keeping the business logic in a separate place, the service classes.
 - Controllers should not interact with the repositories directly, but instead call the service which will interact with the repository, perform any additional operation, and return the result to the controller.

-I should continue learning, but i am sick right now

 ## References:
 - https://www.freecodecamp.org/news/spring-boot-tutorial-build-fast-modern-java-app/
 - https://github.com/yigiterinc/amenity-reservation-system